DeepuBhasin/Web-Developer-Notes/01 HTML-CSS/_Documentation_html_css.md

 ![Grid](./images/grid-3.png)

+1. Grid Lines : a grid is made up of lines, which run horizontally and vertically.
+If your grid has four columns, it will have five column lines including the one after the last column.
+2. Grid Traks : A track is the space between two grid lines.
+A row track is between two row lines and a column track between two columns lines. when we create our grid these tracks by assigning a size to them.
+3. Grid Cell : A grid cell is the smallest space on a grid defibed by the intersection of row and column tracks.
+Its just like a table cell in a spreadsheet.
+4. Grid Area : Several grid cells together.
+Grid areas are created by causing an items to span over multiple trackes.
+5. Gaps : A gutter or alley between tracks. for sizing purposes these act like a regular track.
+You can't place content into a gap but you can span grid items across it.

 ![Grid](./images/grid-4.png)

+* Witdh
-* fr : 1frm (fractional, use in grid) it will shrink and grow in same proportion its like flex-grow (will fill all the empty space)
+  1. fr : 1frm (fractional, use in grid) it will shrink and grow in same proportion its like flex-grow (will fill all the empty space)
+  2. px
+  3. %
+  4. repeat

 ```css
 /*